LetitiaK/SIR-Epidemics-Tutorial/README.md

 # SIR-Epidemics-Tutorial
-This is a Tutorial about the SIR (Susceptible, Infected, Recovered) Epidemic Model
+This is a Tutorial about the SIR (Susceptible, Infected, Recovered) Epidemic Model.
+This model includes vital dynamics.